What Is a Vegan Diet? Knowing the Difference Between Veganism and Vegetarianism

-Most people basically define vegan diet as habitual eating of plant based food and restricts intake of any animal related products.
-Although this general idea is indeed true, there’s more to veganism that people need to understand, a more in depth knowledge that are worthy to be known by both vegans and non vegans.
+Most people define the vegan diet as habitual eating of plant-based food and involves a restricted intake of any animal-related products.
+Although this general idea is indeed true, there’s more to veganism that people need to understand.
+There is more in-depth knowledge that is worthy of being known by both vegans and non-vegans.

-Just like any other information, the idea of veganism or the act of complying to such kind of diet has underlying factors, reasons that are worth discovering so as not to falsely use the term interchangeably with other related concepts and to correct wrong perceptions about the subject.
+The idea of veganism or the act of complying to such a diet has underlying reasons that are worth discovering so as not to falsely use the term interchangeably with other related concepts and to correct wrong perceptions about the subject.

 Veganism and Vegans

-On a broader perspective, veganism is a choice of way of living that rejects the entire idea of animal cruelty and exploitation not just in terms of food preparation and diet, but as well as with any other purposes or other non food related industry.
+On a broader perspective, veganism is the choice of living that rejects the entire idea of animal cruelty and exploitation.
+Not just in terms of food preparation and diet, but for any other purposes, including non-food-related ones.

-With such underlying reason, people who choose to live in that set-up do not only exclude animal products for consumption but also rejects foods that are basically processed using animals.
-They do not patronize products that resort to animal exploitation such as products derived from furs and skins.
+With such belief, people who choose to live observing veganism does not only exclude animal products from their consumption but also rejects foods that are processed using animals.
+They do not patronize products obtained through animal exploitation, such as products derived from furs and skins.

-Vegan, which is a term with more defined meaning, refers to an individual who complies with the strict intake of purely plant based products only or it also refers to the actual diet per se.
+Vegan, which is a term with more defined meaning, refers to an individual who complies with the strict intake of purely plant-based products only.
+It also refers to the actual diet per se.

 Different Types of Vegan Diet

-Vegans have almost limited access to food sources, how come there are still different types of it?
-Despite of limited food choices, there are still different varieties of this diet.
+Vegans have almost limited access to food sources, how come there are still different types of vegan food?
+Despite limited food choices, there are still different varieties of this diet.

 Whole Food Vegan Diet.
-This vegan diet is based on wide selection of whole plant based foods like vegetables, fruits, whole grains, nuts, legumes, and seeds.
+This vegan diet is based on a wide selection of whole plant-based foods like vegetables, fruits, whole grains, nuts, legumes, and seeds.

 Raw Food Vegan Diet.
-Similar to whole food vegan diet, the only difference is, food is either ingested raw or cooked at temp below 48C only.
+This is similar to the whole food vegan diet, but the food is either ingested raw or cooked at a temperature below 48C only.

 Raw till 4.
 Similar to 80/10/10 but raw foods are consumed until 4 in the afternoon only.
-The option to cook afterwards is available.
+The option to cook afterward is available.

 Types of Vegetarianism

 Lacto Vegetarian.
-Vegans that do not avoid consumption of dairy products like cheese, yogurt, and milk.
+Vegans that do not avoid the consumption of dairy products like cheese, yogurt, and milk.